ericzhang-cn/ailingbot/README.md

 # Highlights

+- 💯**Open source&Free**: The entire project is completely open source and free.
 - 📦**Out of the box**: No development is required, with pre-built capabilities to integrate with mainstream IM and LLM models.
 - 🧩**Modular**: The project is organized in a modular way, with modules depending on abstract protocols, and similar